 29 Apr Palm Arts Free Classic Cinema Series

-Palm Arts continues its 2019 Classic Cinema Series celebrating cult film directors.
-The Classic Cinema Series films will be presented on the big screen with full theater sound at the Michael D. Palm Theatre in Telluride, Colorado .
-Admission is FREE with all donations benefit the Palm Arts Programming fund.
+Palm Arts continues its popular Classic Cinema Series celebrating the art of cinema.
+The Classic Cinema Series films will be presented on the big screen with full theater sound at the Michael D. Palm Theatre in Telluride, Colorado.
+Admission is FREE (except the Oscar Shorts presentation) with all donations benefit the Palm Arts Programming fund.

 The series continues October 18th with a horror double feature featuring the modern horror masterpiece Hereditary written and directed by Ari Aster, in his feature directorial debut and 3 From Hell directed by Rob Zombie and Sid Haig’s (Capt.
 Spaulding) last performance.

 Hereditary stars Toni Collette, Alex Wolff, Milly Shapiro and Gabriel Byrne as a family haunted by a demon after the death of their secretive grandmother.
 When the matriarch of the Graham family passes away, her daughter and grandchildren begin to unravel cryptic and increasingly terrifying secrets about their ancestry, trying to outrun the sinister fate they have inherited.